MartinPankraz/AzCosmosDB-OData-Shim/README.md

 - App Service Plan (SKU) -> can be anything that supports SSL (currently default B1 for instance)

 #### Configure App Service
-- Essentials -> Health Check -> Enable and put path /health
+- Essentials -> Health Check -> Enable and put path `/health`
 ##### Settings
 - Networking -> Configure VNet integration with the related VNets where Cosmos private endpoints sit.
 Be aware you will need enough space for an additional empty subnet.
-- Configuration -> Add app setting "geode-name" and put the location name where your app service runs (e.g europe or west us).
+- Configuration -> Add app setting **geode-name** and put the location name where your app service runs (e.g europe or west us).
 We will use it later on for our geode service to be able to trace-back easily from where our requests were served
-- Configuration -> Add app setting "WEBSITE_VNET_ROUTE_ALL" with value 1.
+- Configuration -> Add app setting **WEBSITE_VNET_ROUTE_ALL** with value **1**.
 This ensures that all traffic leaving app service stays on the private VNet, so that it will use the private endpoint of CosmosDB.
 Otherwise you will see Firewall hits on Cosmos.
 </details>

 ### FrontDoor (global routing based on geo and availability)